Norwegian mass killer Breivik appears before parole hearing

 Prosecutor Hulda Karlsdottir said that the hearing would focus on the danger Breivik, who legally changed his name to Fjotolf Hansen in 2017, still poses.
 The conditions of his imprisonment would be “completely subordinate,” she said.

-“The main topic here is the danger associated with release,” she told the Telemark District Court.
+“The main topic here is the danger associated with release,” she told the court.

 Breivik listened motionless as she detailed the killings and named the victims.
 He once tried to comment on Karlsdottir’s description but was ordered not to interrupt her by Judge Dag Bjørvik.